 - organisation, staffing and management of ARPANSA

-ARPANSA will, as appropriate, implement and act in accordance with the Australian Government Guide to Regulation (ref.
-3), the Australian Government’s Regulator Performance Framework (ref.
-4), the Australian Government publication International Standards and Risk Assessments (ref.
-5), the Australian Government Cost Recovery Guidelines (ref.
+ARPANSA will, as appropriate, implement and act in accordance with the Australian Government Guide to Regulatory Impact Analysis (ref.
+3), the Australian Government’s Regulator Performance Guide (ref.
+5), the Australian Government publication International Standards and Risk Assessments (ref.
+6), the Australian Government Cost Recovery Guidelines (ref.
 7), and with other guidance relevant to Commonwealth regulatory activities.

 Under the ARPANS Act, international best practice must be taken into consideration in licensing decisions.
 ARPANSA strives to align its regulatory activities with international standards.
 This Policy takes into account the safety standards of the International Atomic Energy Agency (IAEA), specifically the Safety Fundamentals No. SF-1 Fundamental Safety Principles (ref.
 8), and General Safety Requirements No. GSR Part 1 (Rev. 1) Governmental, Legal and Regulatory Framework for Safety (ref.
 9).